An Enemy of the People

-However, Ibsen took a somewhat skeptical view of his protagonist, suggesting that he may have gone too far in his zeal to tell the truth.
-Ibsen wrote to his publisher: "I am still uncertain as to whether I should call [An Enemy of the People] a comedy or a straight drama.
-It may [have] many traits of comedy, but it also is based on a serious idea."
+An Enemy of the People (original Norwegian title: En folkefiende) is an 1882 play by Norwegian playwright Henrik Ibsen that explores the conflict between personal integrity and societal norms.
+The play centers on Dr. Thomas Stockmann, who discovers a serious contamination issue in his town's new spas, endangering public health.
+His courageous decision to expose this truth brings severe backlash from local leaders, including his brother Peter Stockmann, who is a powerful political figure in the town.

+Set against the backdrop of a community grappling with economic and environmental concerns, the play highlights the often harsh consequences faced by those who challenge established systems.
+Ibsen’s depiction of this struggle emphasizes the tension between truth and expediency.
+The character of Peter Stockmann is based on Ibsen’s own uncle, Christian Cornelius Paus, whose political influence and authoritative role in Ibsen's hometown of Skien parallel those of Peter in the play.
+Ibsen himself was uncertain about the play's classification, noting in a letter to his publisher that it contained both comedic and serious elements, reflecting his complex view of the protagonist's moral stance.
+This exploration of moral and societal conflict follows Ibsen’s earlier work, Ghosts, which faced similar criticism for its bold critique of societal norms.

 Plot overview

 Act I

 Dr. Thomas Stockmann is the medical officer of a recently opened spa in a small town.
 The play begins with a dinner party hosted by Dr. Stockmann and his wife, Katrine.
 The dinner guests include Dr. Stockmann's brother Peter (the mayor) and Hovstad (the editor of the newspaper).
 Peter asks Stockmann about a rumor that Hovstad is about to print an article the doctor wrote regarding the spa baths.
 Dr. Stockmann is evasive about the nature of this article, and Peter leaves.
 Petra, Dr. Stockmann's daughter, brings in a letter containing lab test results confirming Dr. Stockmann's suspicions that the spa water is contaminated with bacteria, and Hovstad agrees to print Dr. Stockmann's article, although revealing the truth may force the baths to shut down, with negative repercussions for the town's economy.
-Dr. Stockmann has mixed reactions to these events but ultimately rejoices about preventing harm through the contaminated water.
+Dr. Stockmann has mixed reactions to these events but ultimately rejoices about preventing the harm that the contaminated water would have caused.